kfunal/Match_Two/README.md

 -> Cinemachine for automatic camera adjustment based on the game area

--> Move Count and End Conditions sistem to complete levels.
+-> Move Count and End Conditions system to complete levels.

 -> Element, Powerup, Destroy Particles